California Gov. Newsom signs legislation calling special election on redrawn congressional map

-Lawmakers voted mostly along party lines after hours of debate.
-Democratic Gov. Gavin Newsom, who pushed for the high-stakes effort to counter Texas, is expected to sign the legislation later Thursday.
-But that won’t make the map final.
-It still needs approval from voters in a special election scheduled for November.

-“We don’t want this fight and we didn’t choose this fight, but with our democracy on the line, we will not run away from this fight,” Democratic Assemblyman Marc Berman said.
+“This is not something six weeks ago that I ever imagined that I’d be doing,” Newsom said at a press conference, pledging a campaign for the measure that would reach out to Democrats, Republicans and independent voters.
+“This is a reaction to an assault on our democracy in Texas.”

-Republicans, who have filed a lawsuit and called for a federal investigation into the plan, promised to keep fighting it.
+Republicans, who have filed a lawsuit and called for a federal investigation into the plan, promised to fight the measure at the ballot box as well.

 California Assemblyman James Gallagher, the Republican minority leader, said Trump was “wrong” to push for new Republican seats elsewhere, contending the president was just responding to Democratic gerrymandering in other states.
 But he warned that Newsom’s approach, which the governor has dubbed “fight fire with fire,” was dangerous.